 Current in vitro/in silico approaches to replacing animals in aquatic toxicity testing include:

 The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) has not reviewed any alternatives to the fish or crustacean tests for acute aquatic toxicity testing.
-ICCVAM has participated since 2002 in international activities to validate several endocrine disruptor assays.
+ICCVAM has participated since 2002 in international activities to validate several cell-based endocrine disruptor assays.
 Endocrine disruptor test methods are covered in another section of AltTox: Toxicity Endpoints & Tests: Endocrine Disruptors.

 An ECVAM ESAC Statement made the point “that the UTC [Upper Threshold Concentration Step Down] approach should be implemented as a valid strategy to significantly reduce the number of fish used in the assessment of acute aquatic toxicity for hazard classification.”
 However, like ICCVAM, ECVAM has not validated any non-animal methods for ecotoxicity testing.